p1ckl/p1ckl.github.io/_pages/cv.md

 * Created a custom neural network Model from scratch to understand it's inner workings.

+* Created a web-based user management and file request web system using Flask.
+  * Incorporated Microsoft authentication through the Microsoft 365 API, which interacts with Azure and PostgreSQL for secure user login and data storage.
+  * Implemented a PDF generation system through LaTeX and Makefile.
+  * Setup Docker environment for containerizing the application.

 * Working on finding efficient computing methods for continual learning.

 Skills